-The Kentucky Derby is back today, better than ever.
-But a racing and casino legend is still going after over thirty years.
-SIGMA DERBY!
+A racing and casino legend is still going after over thirty years.
+No, not a horse or Jockey, it’s SIGMA DERBY!
 Let’s look at Sigma Derby – A Casino Legend.

 “I think there’s something beautiful about its simplicity.
 The fact that you’ve got five horses and you’ve got to pick the first two and you’ve got that rhythmic beat associated with it, there’s just something that’s kind of nice,”Derek Stevens, Owner of The D, downtown Las Vegas

-Would you play a casino game with roughly a 10-20% advantage and only takes quarters – no TITO!
+Would you play a casino game with roughly a 10-20% advantage and only take quarters – no TITO.
 Recreational gamblers have done so for years – on Sigma Derby – A Casino Legend.
 And you can only find it at the D in Downtown Las Vegas.

 Yes, I mean cult favorite.
 Every time, many Vegas visitors return with one thing on the itinerary – Sigma Derby.